swfiua/blume/doc/anpftu/micro.rst

 It is necessary to address the Big Bang elephant in the room to fully articulate the arguments here and understand that we are observing a truly ancient universe that has a great deal of time to settle down into a steady state.

+I share your view that the big bang theory is a colossal mistake, which ignores the effect that the giant masses in the universe have on the propogation of light and is primarily the result of a lack of understanding of de Sitter space and a naive interpretation of red shift.

-The other part of this story is how the giant black holes at the centres of galaxies define the inertial field and how these black holes recycle matter.
+The other part of this story is how the giant black holes at the centres of galaxies define the inertial field and how these black holes recycle matter, noting that everything takes place in the presence of the inertial field, defined by the galaxies themselves.

-The good news for the big bang theory exponents is that the conditions close to these black holes are very similar to the conditions assumed aat the early times after the supposed big bang, so much of this physics is still applicable in the new paradigm.
+The good news for the big bang theory exponents is that the conditions close to these black holes are very similar to the conditions assumed at the early times after the supposed big bang, so much of this physics is still applicable in the new paradigm and can be rescued.

 Johnny